Can Doing Nothing Unlock Your Decision-Making Superpowers?

 The Unconscious-Thought Theory

-In Ross and Rachel's case, Ross may have judged Rachel as "spoiled," "ditzy," and "too into her looks" -- all qualities he does not appreciate.
-However, in his decision whether or not to be with her, his unconscious mind is also weighing in factors like their history together, how he feels when he is with her, their friendship, memories from high school, you get the idea.
-It is also determining which factors matter more in his decision making, which ones carry more weight.
+In Ross and Rachel's case, Ross may have judged Rachel as "spoiled," "ditzy," and "too into her looks"—all qualities he does not appreciate.
+However, in his decision whether or not to be with her, his unconscious mind is also weighing in factors like their history together, how he feels when he is with her, their friendship, memories from high school—you get the idea.
+It is also determining which factors matter more in his decision-making—that is, which ones carry more weight.
 This is a complex decision, one that a simple serial conscious thought will struggle with.

 Can Niksen Help Access Your Unconscious Superpowers?

 Back to us to-do listers.
-If you fall into the category of people whose inner self-critic is constantly reminding you that empty time is just that, empty, unproductive, and futile, listen up.
-It may very well be that niksen, or engaging in idle time, is anything nut futile.
+If you fall into the category of people whose inner self-critic is constantly reminding you that empty time is just that—empty, unproductive, and futile—listen up.
+It may very well be that niksen, or engaging in idle time, is anything but futile.
 It may be a way of putting your unconscious superpowers to work.
 If Dr. Dijksterhuis is right (and, by the way, he does credit some of these ideas to Freud, although Freud did not exactly engage in rigorous scientific research like Diksterhuis), unproductive time is, in fact, very productive.

 This may seem counter-intuitive, but when faced with a tough and complex decision, you may be better off redirecting your attention in a completely different direction and letting your unconscious work behind the scenes.

 I realize that this is a practice that may invoke anxiety, impatience, and even disbelief.
-Yet, both theory and research show some promise when it comes to the value of letting go for a time being and allowing your mind the time and rest to more naturally arrive at a decision that feels true to you and your values.
-Be it deciding on a career change, a new home, or how to act in a difficult interpersonal situation.
+Yet both theory and research show some promise when it comes to the value of letting go for the time being and allowing your mind the time and rest to more naturally arrive at a decision that feels true to you and your values.
+This could be deciding on a career change, a new home, or how to act in a difficult interpersonal situation.

 Go on that stroll, doze off in that hammock, wander aimlessly.
 As the great J. R. R. Tolkien said, "Not all those who wander are lost."
 Some may just be letting their unconscious do its job!